kidGodzilla/woodhouse/README.md

 - HUBOT_ANNOUNCE_ROOMS - Comma separated list of rooms Woodhouse will `announce` to.

 ## Extending Woodhouse
-Please contribute to Woodhouse!
-He is incredibly easy to extend.
+Woodhouse is incredibly easy to extend.
 Any ```.coffee``` or ```.js``` script found in ```scripts/``` is processed at runtime and run as a plugin.
-Almost all of Woodhouse’s functionality comes from such scripts.
-Additionally, 3rd party plugins (see full list [here](http://hubot-script-catalog.herokuapp.com)) can be entered into the array in ```hubot-scripts.json``` to be installed during the next Docker build (be sure to define all dependencies and environment variables in the Dockerfile though).
+3rd party plugins (see full list [here](http://hubot-script-catalog.herokuapp.com)) can be entered into the array in ```hubot-scripts.json``` to be installed during the next Docker build (be sure to define all dependencies and environment variables in the Dockerfile though).

 Scripting for Woodhouse is very straightforward, and using the basic handlers he has (plus some regex) can yield some surprisingly sophisticated behaviour.
 Have a look through the existing scripts, and skim over a simple guide like [this one](http://theprogrammingbutler.com/blog/archives/2011/10/28/hubot-scripts-explained/).

 Anything that can be automated programmatically can be automated with Woodhouse, probably in a much more fun and interactive way.
-So get scripting!

-**NOTE:** Woodhouse is currently public.
-So don’t put anything sensitive about Simpla in a plugin or the Dockerfile.

-#### Some plugin ideas to get the ball rolling…

-- Deploy (send to drone and then production)

-- Query git project, find latest commit, etc.

-- Build status of X project

-- Fetch NewRelic data

-- Fetch metrics

-- Deployment messages, interactive

-- Revenue, etc. reports (later)

-- Hook into Google alerts and alert when Simpla mentioned in press

-- Interface with servers (backup, etc.)